lmb-embrapa/machado/docs/INSTALL.md

-# Django Chado
+# machado

 This repository contains information and tools to use the [Django](https://www.djangoproject.com) framework for accessing a [Chado](http://gmod.org/wiki/Chado_-_Getting_Started) database.

 ## Prerequisites

 You may already have a populated Chado database and, therefore, are able to skip the PostgreSQL and Chado installation/configuration.
-The list bellow contains the softwares and versions used for the Django Chado development.
+The list bellow contains the softwares and versions used for the machado development.

 #### PostgreSQL 9.5